sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 5. Your credential should now be displayed in the **Credentials** pane.

     Congratulations!
-You've successfully launched and configured Cloudbreak.
+You have successfully launched Cloudbreak and created a Cloudbreak credential.
 Now you can use Cloudbreak to [create clusters](gcp-create.md).